LaunchYourVibe

 offset ring

-LaunchYourVibe A-03
+LAUNCHYOURVIBE A-03

 Keyboard users navigate entirely by focus ring.
 Never suppress it with outline: none without a custom replacement.
 Focus must meet 3:1 contrast against adjacent colors.
 Use :focus-visible to show it only for keyboard, not mouse.